Verlander holds Twins scoreless, Alvarez and Altuve power Astros to 6-4 victory in ALDS opener

 Ober allowed four hits and three runs over three innings in his playoff debut for the AL Central champion Twins, who completed a two-game sweep of Toronto in the wild-card round to win a playoff series for the first time in 21 years.

-The Twins had chances early but were unable to push any runs across against Verlander.
+The Twins had excellent chances early but were unable to push across any runs against Verlander.

-Minnesota had runners on first and second with no outs in the first.
-Lewis grounded into a double play before Verlander walked Max Kepler.
-Alex Kirilloff grounded out to end the threat.

-Correa singled to start the second before a one-out single by Ryan Jeffers.
-This time Verlander escaped the jam when Michael A. Taylor grounded into a double play.

-There was one out in the third when Ober plunked Alex Bregman.
-Two pitches later, Alvarez knocked a changeup 379 feet into the seats in right field to make it 3-0.

-It was the seventh career postseason homer for the 26-year-old.
-He watched the ball sail for a couple of seconds before trotting to first base as he casually flipped his bat.
+“He’s a Hall of Fame pitcher for a reason,” Correa said.
+“Even though he doesn’t have his good stuff, he knows how to get people out.
+He got out of some key spots in the first three innings and they came out with the win because he figured it out and then he cruised through the last two or three.”

 José Abreu’s RBI single made it 4-0 in the fifth.
-Chas McCormick singled with two outs to send another run home, but Abreu was out at third on the play to end the inning.
+Chas McCormick singled with two outs to send another run home.

 TRAINER’S ROOM

-Twins: Manager Rocco Baldelli said Lewis wasn’t quite ready to play the field as the DH continues to recover from a hamstring injury.
-“He’s in a good spot to help us win games right now, but he’s just not in a place where I feel comfortable yet, the medical staff feels comfortable yet, just sticking him at third base,” Baldelli said.
-He added that Lewis could return to the field at some point during this series.
+Twins: Baldelli said Lewis wasn’t quite ready to play the field, as the DH continues to recover from a hamstring injury.
+Baldelli added that Lewis could return to the field at some point during this series.

 Astros: Relief pitcher Kendall Graveman was left off the ALDS roster because of discomfort in his right shoulder.
 He said he’s feeling better and hopes to be available if the Astros advance.